NablaT/Mini-Golf/README.md

 - AndroidGolfClub : Contains the program for the smartphone application.
 - BackEnd: Contains the server program.
 - FrontEnd: Contains the program for all the touch screens and the game track interface.
-- Sphero: Contains the program for the Sphero
+- Sphero: Contains the little server for the sphero
 - kinect: Contains the program for the Kinect

 In each folder you will find a README.md with instructions to install everything needed to run the application.